isa/go-rest-expander/README.md

    ...
 }
 ```
 CacheExpInSeconds is the maximum time that an entry is cached.
+ConnectionTimeoutInS is the time until a http-request is canceled

 ## Developers